jms30/puppet-kubernetes-custom-pki/ReadMe.md

     controller address

     > Make sure that the `kubernetes::controller_address` value in `RedHat.yaml` and the IP address in the `clusters.cluster.server` parameter in `admin.conf` yaml file on any agent are the same.
-If not, then open your scripts `create_keys_and_csr.sh` &  `copy_certs_and_conf_to_kubernetes_directory.sh` and update the `KUBERNETES_CONTROLLER_AGENT_HOSTNAME` variable with appropriate hostnames corresponding to the expected IP addresses, and finally run the `sign_and_send_all_kubernetes_certs.sh` from step 3 again.
+If not, then open your scripts `substep_2_final_step.sh` &  `substep_2_agent_bootstrap.sh` and update the `KUBERNETES_CONTROLLER_AGENT_HOSTNAME` variable with appropriate hostnames corresponding to the expected IP addresses, and finally run the `step_2_sync_agents.sh` from step 3 again.
 These values are going to be injected in the config files generated from those shell scripts so that nodes can communicate accordingly to the controller address.

     `ignore-preflight-errors`

     > In the previous script, we added a few lines to `RedHat.yaml` file:  `'ignore_preflight_errors'`.
 If you do not add them on a kubernetes worker, the installation fails.
 This flags indicates to the kubernetes worker to ignore when the `ca.crt` and `kubelet.conf` files already exist.
 The worker looks for `ca.crt` file when it starts, and if it does not find it, then it fails right away.
-If you place the `ca.crt` file (which the `copy_certs_and_conf_to_kubernetes_directory.sh` is doing for you), then it complains that there is an existing `ca.crt` file in the `/etc/kubernetes/pki` directory and fails too.
+If you place the `ca.crt` file (which the `step_2_sync_agents.sh` is doing for you), then it complains that there is an existing `ca.crt` file in the `/etc/kubernetes/pki` directory and fails too.
 Seems like a bug in the installation step from `puppetlabs/kubernetes` module.
 As for the `kubelet.conf`, we need to create one so that we can inject the Kubernetes CA signed `client-certificate-data` instead of letting the kubernetes module generate that.

 6. Run the script `step_3_generate_redhat.sh`.
 Once it finishes you can see `RedHat.yaml` file generated in `/etc/puppetlabs/code/environments/production/data` directory.
 Open the `RedHat.yaml` file and remove the following sections/parameters and values.
     * kubernetes::etcd_ca_crt,